UEFA.com works better on other browsers

 Like our other youth competitions, the UEFA Friendship Cup offers young players an important opportunity to test themselves against other nations and styles of football.
 Experts also run educational sessions on important topics such as anti-doping and anti-match-fixing.

 However, the tournament is far more than just a football competition.
-For the players and coaches who travelled to Riva, we ensured what happened off the pitch made a lasting impact on their personal development.
-Between matchdays, they joined tours of the local area, experienced new places and forged friendships with athletes from different cultures and backgrounds.
+For the players and coaches who travel to each edition, we ensure what happens off the pitch makes a lasting impact on the participants' personal development.
+Between matchdays, they join tours of the local area, experience new places and forge friendships with athletes from different cultures and backgrounds.

 Who organises the UEFA Friendship Cup?